limikael/ideas/MakeAtTheOnion.md

 - Microcontrollers (NodeMCU & Arduino)
 - Stepper motors and DC motors
 - Some IC circuits (stepper motor drivers, multiplexers, etc)

+## Questions

+- Where can I find building material to build a sound proof room?